flemay/3musketeers/README.md

     - HTML `meta` tags have been set in file `/docs/.vitepress/config.js`
     - Created a new vector image 1280x640px with the scale down logo at the center
         - The size is suggested by GitHub in General settings
-    - According to [artegence article][linkArtegenceArticle], the ideal image that works on different social platform
+    - According to [artegence article][linkArtegenceArticle], the ideal image that works on different social platforms
         - Is 1200x630px
         - Has the logo (630x630) centered
         - Use png format (very high quality and transparency)